octobercms/docs/plugin-settings.md

 ## Database Settings

 You can create models used for storing settings easily by implementing the **SettingsModel** behavior.
 You do not need to create a database table or a controller.

+Settings models can be registered in the [Plugin registration file](http://octobercms.com/docs/plugin/registration#backend-settings) to appear on the Settings page.

 ```php
 class Settings extends Model